fernandagil/ms4-plants-shop/README.md

 - TypeError: 'AnonymousUser' object is not iterable - When a non logged in user tried to purchase an item (or many), they would get an error when clicking 'Complete order' in the checkout page.
   - This was fixed adding an if statement that would check if hte user is authenticated just before saving the order's information in the views.py file in the checkout app.

+- Modal deleting wrong product id.
+To add security and avoid users (superusers) clicking the delete button by mistake, I decided to add a modal.
+This modal didn't delete the item I clicked on but it picked the first product
+- With help from the CI tutors we found out that when a modal with a variable ID is used (meaning there are multiple products on the page), it tends to pick the first one.
+So to fix this we decided to make the ID dynamic and its match on the button

+* The same issue occured with the modal I developed to delete a blog post in the blogs page, and this was fixed the same way